 PHIRST South BankA multidisciplinary, cross school, collaborative centre that works with local authorities to deliver local, yet scalable, evaluations that will feed into the wider public health evidence base.

 Good public health practice needs to be based on good evidence.
 We know how complex public health interventions are and we understand the challenges this creates for evaluation – especially when multiple stakeholders are involved.
 By acknowledging this complexity and bridging the gap with academia, public health, local government, and local communities, PHIRST South Bank delivers robust and compelling evaluations.
-We aim to provide, at pace evaluations and actionable recommendations based on robust theory and evidence.
+We aim to provide rapid evaluations and actionable recommendations based on robust theory and evidence.

 - Build capacity within the Local Authorities to strengthen research expertise and an evidence- based culture

 - Design evaluations that are insightful for decision makers and fill the evidence gap in a way that is useful for the wider Public Health professional community and policy makers

 - Embed Patient and Public Involvement and Engagement (PPIE) in all our functions.

 PHIRST South Bank has a central team which oversee and support all of the evaluations the Centre will undertake.
 The current team is formed of: